Offer your clients the Ultimate Tax Sheltering Vehicle

 Buy Back of Past Service

-For DB component of plan only Provides corporate sponsor with the ability to claim an additional Tax deduction in the year of contribution for the purchase of past service.
+For DB component of plan only.
+Provides corporate sponsor with the ability to claim an additional tax deduction in the year of contribution for the purchase of past service.
 Can go as far back as 1991.

-For DB component of plan only Provides corporate sponsor ability to claim an additional tax Deduction at the time of retirement when additional benefits (indexing, CPP bridge, early unreduced pension) are purchased
+For DB component of plan only.
+Provides corporate sponsor the ability to claim an additional tax deduction at the time of retirement when additional benefits (indexing, CPP bridge, early unreduced pension) are purchased.

 Get started with a Distributor account and start offering the INTEGRIS PPP® to your clients today.Get Started